Coutts: Thomas Coutts

 In 1761 James took his brother Thomas Coutts into the business, which was now named James and Thomas Coutts.

 James and Thomas did not always get on and eventually James drifted into politics, leaving the running of the bank to Thomas.
 James retired from the bank in 1775 due to ill health.
 The bank in the Strand became known as Thomas Coutts & Co.

 The bank flourished under the lead of Thomas, who took in three partners: Sir Edmund Antrobus (1st Baronet), Edward Marjoribanks and Coutts Trotter.
 In the final decade of the 18th century, the premises at 59 Strand were significantly extended, and profits rose from £9,700 in 1775 to £72,000 in 1821.
-Edmund Antrobus, who started at Coutts as a lowly clerk, was taken into partnership in 1777.
+Edmund Antrobus, who started at Coutts as a clerk, was taken into partnership in 1777.

 The bank on the Strand was substantially rebuilt between 1780 and 1790, employing the King's Master Mason, John Deval.

-By the time he died in 1826 he had been made a baronet, and he left a fortune estimated at £700,000 with newly-acquired estates at Amesbury (Wilts) and Rutherford (Roxburghshire).
+By the time Sir Antrobus died in 1826, he had been made a baronet, and he left a fortune estimated at £700,000 with newly-acquired estates at Amesbury (Wilts) and Rutherford (Roxburghshire).

 Thomas Coutts married twice.
 His first wife, a servant named Susannah Starkie, gave him three daughters nicknamed "The Three Graces" who eventually married leading figures in British society: the Earl of Guilford, the Marquess of Bute and Sir Francis Burdett.
 Thomas also had four sons who died in infancy.
 When Susannah died, he remarried just four days after the funeral.
 Thomas Coutts was 80 years old, and his new wife, Harriot Mellon, was 40 years younger and an actress, which stirred considerable comment.
 On Thomas' death in 1822 the bank was renamed "Coutts & Co."

 Thomas' widow, Harriot, inherited £900,000 from Thomas along with a 50% share in the bank.
 Although she did not get on with her stepdaughters, she wanted to keep the bank in the Coutts family.
 Harriot died in 1837.
 In her will, the Coutts fortune was passed on to Thomas' granddaughter, Angela Burdett, the daughter of Sophia Coutts and Sir Francis Burdett.
 The will contained three conditions: first, Angela's 50% share in the bank must be held in trust; second, the heir must take the name Coutts; and third, the heir must never marry a foreigner.